-The University of Ceylon was established in 1942 by the Ceylon University Ordinance No.20 of 1942.
+The inception of the Library took place with the establishment of the Ceylon University College in 1921.
+Later, the University of Ceylon was established in 1942 by the Ceylon University Ordinance No.20 of 1942.
 With the establishment of the University, the two colleges – the Ceylon Medical College and the Ceylon University College were absorbed into the new institution.
 The University of Colombo Library inherited the Collection of books and periodicals collected by the University of Ceylon since 1942 onwards excluding the collection of Arts and Education, which was transferred to Peradeniya in 1952 and 1959 respectively.

 Initially, the Library of the University of Colombo was housed in a rented building ‘Villa Venetia’ situated behind the College House premises.
 The Library of the University of Colombo was in temporary locations and shift here and there until 1999.
 The Science Library and the Law Library transferred from Peradeniya to Colombo in 1965 and have functioned at the College House with other small collections.
 In the faculty of Science, there are departmental libraries, i.e. Botany Department and Chemistry Department, were manned by the main Library Staff.
 The Faculty of Arts was established in 1964 and the library was housed at the Grand Stand Building.

 In 1968, the Library at the College House and at the Grand Stand building was shifted to the National Pavilion Building which was constructed for the Industrial Exhibition.
 In 1986 it was moved to the ground floor of the Law Faculty Building.
 In mid-1997, there was a long felt need for a library of the University of Colombo.
 As its result, the existing library building was built up and came into functioning from November 1999.
 Part of the Science Library remained in the National Pavilion Building till 1982.
 In 1982 it was shifted to the New Chemistry Building and from there to the renovated Physics Building in 1992.